Fire safety design requirements for schools

 You can lessen the fire risk by having buildings that are designed with fire safety in mind.
 The fire policy tells you how to protect your school from fires.
 Some of this information is technical.
 Make sure the consultants you use on the project, such as your project manager, architect and engineer, have a copy of these Requirements.

-The fire policy (including Addendums from July 2017 and June 2018) can be downloaded below:
+The fire policy (including Addendums from July 2017 and June 2018) can be downloaded at: Fire and Safety Design Requirements for Schools (including Addendums from July 2017 and June 2018 [PDF, 692 KB]

 The Addendums are also provided separately and can be accessed below: